platzhalter-gaming/CommonLib/README.md

 # CommonLib

-Common libs for our plugins.
+Common libs and other useful stuff for our plugins.

+## License

+The code is licensed under the [MIT license](LICENSE).